 When Addgene opened in 2004, we focused on creating a repository that made it easy to share plasmids, both for people depositing plasmids and for people requesting them.
 Prior to this, many plasmids were available, but they often weren’t easily accessible, due to a wide range of logistical barriers.
 Addgene worked to identify, reduce, and remove these logistical barriers, allowing people to access a wide catalog of plasmids from all over the world.
-This idea that available and accessible weren’t always the same thing shaped both Addgene’s founding and growth into the company we are today.
+This idea, that available and accessible weren’t always the same thing, shaped both Addgene’s founding and our growth into the company we are today.
 As part of our 20th anniversary celebration, we thought it only fitting to share some stories of ways we’ve turned the available into the accessible.

 Physical access